ipfs/ipfs-blog/src/_blog/2025-someguy-pr90.md

 ### But why are providers returned without peer addresses?

-The go-libp2p and go-libp2p-kad-dht libraries have a couple of important constants that control how long provider and peer addresses are cached in memory:
+The widely-used [go-libp2p](https://github.com/libp2p/go-libp2p) and [go-libp2p-kad-dht](https://github.com/libp2p/go-libp2p-kad-dht/) libraries have a couple of important constants that control how long provider and peer addresses are cached in memory:

 - `DefaultProvideValidity = 48 * time.Hour`: TTL for provider records mapping between a multihash (from the CID) and peer IDs.
 - `DefaultProviderAddrTTL = 24 * time.Hour`: TTL for the **addresses** of those providers.
-Therse addresses are returned in DHT RPC requests alongside the provider record.
+These addresses are returned in DHT RPC requests alongside the provider record.
 After the addresses expires, clients require an extra lookup, to find the multiaddress associated with the returned peer ID.
 - `RecentlyConnectedAddrTTL = time.Minute * 15`: Time during which a peer's address is kept in memory after a peer disconnects.
 Applies to any libp2p peer that has been recently connected to.

 In other words, DHT servers can return provider records without peer addresses.
 This happens in the time window 24 hours after the provider record is published until it expires.
 This was designed to ensure that provider records are not returned with stale addresses.
 Since reproviding typically happens every 24 hours, DHT servers should always have fresh addresses for providers, but reality is messier.